veldera/customer_portal/README.md

 ## Quick start

-These instructions will get you set up and running with SSL through [LetsEncrypt](https://letsencrypt.org) as well as automatic updates provided by [Watchtower](https://github.com/v2tec/watchtower).

 If you are a current Sonar customer, and you need assistance with any part of this process, feel free to contact us at support@sonar.software.

 You'll need a machine running Ubuntu 16 or 18 x64. **Please note that the customer portal will not work Ubuntu 19, as Docker is currently unsupported.** The installation script currently assumes a Debian-based distro.
 We recommend a minimum of 2 vCPUs and at least 2GB of RAM.

 It will need a public facing IP address and a valid domain name pointing to it (e.g. portal.myisp.com).

-**_If you get stuck, please don't hesitate to reach out to support@sonar.software for help.
-We are more than happy to help you get your portal setup!_**

 ## Getting started